About the LTIO

 For this purpose, the Long Term Investment Organization organizes in collaboration with the IIR the “Long-Term Investment Summit”, a semi-annual by-invitation meeting to foster collaboration among the IIR Community, national governments, global philanthropic organizations and relevant civil society partners to address Global Economic Challenges for which a structured, patient, and collaborative problem-solving approach is required.

-1 Source: Prof. Ashby Monk, Executive Director and Research Director at the Stanford University Global Projects Center.
+1 Source: Dr. Ashby Monk, Executive Director and Research Director at the Stanford University Global Projects Center.